LTLA/SingleRBook-old/docs/bulkref.md

 Specifically, it used the genes with the largest positive differences in the per-label median log-expression values between labels.
 The number of genes taken from each pairwise comparison was defined as $500 (\frac{2}{3})^{\log_{2}(n)}$, where $n$ is the number of unique labels in the reference;
-this aimed to reduce the number of genes (and thus the computational time) as the number of labels and pairwise comparisons increased.
+this scheme aimed to reduce the number of genes (and thus the computational time) as the number of labels and pairwise comparisons increased.
-This classic mode is primarily intended for reference datasets that have little or no replication, a description that covers most of the built-in references and precludes more complicated marker detection procedures (Chapter \@ref(using-single-cell-references)).
+Classic mode is primarily intended for reference datasets that have little or no replication, a description that covers many of the bulk-derived references and precludes more complicated marker detection procedures (Chapter \@ref(more-markers)).

-## Annotation with default marker detection
+## Annotation the test dataset

 For demonstration purposes, we will use the @grun2016denovo haematopoietic stem cell (HSC) dataset from the *[scRNAseq](https://bioconductor.org/packages/3.12/scRNAseq)* package.